 There have been different models over the years, but as Howard explains, the common mistake companies make with ERPs is not being rigorous enough in that selection process.

 Too many companies get stuck relying on a consultant who only knows one system, so they take that route even if it’s not exactly what was needed to run the business.

 The result is a system that may hold a company back from growth and expansion.

 Especially if you’re getting into global implementation “you have many diverse cultures and often have unique requirements by location,” Howard says.
 “Those things play a part in the decision-making process.”

 Doing the work upfront to outline an approach, clearly define a why, and set clear business outcomes that can be measured against is critical.

-He emphasizes having business-level discussions around your company’s data, governance, and ownership around that data, especially given that an ERP platform becomes a big component of an organization’s entire ecosystem.
+He emphasizes the needs for business-level discussions around your company’s data, governance, and ownership around that data, especially given that an ERP platform becomes a big component of an organization’s entire ecosystem.

-A good implementation of an ERP system is one piece of the puzzle, but that core ERP should be surrounded with intelligent systems to allow better decisions to be made about how the business is run.
-DeLima says in today’s age organizations should have an analytics component that provides a unified customer view.
+A good implementation of an ERP system is one piece of the puzzle.
+But that core ERP should be surrounded with intelligent systems to allow better decisions to be made about how the business is run.
+DeLima says organizations should have an analytics component that provides a unified customer view.

 “I want to know what customers buy, when, and which SKUs,” he says.
 “I want to understand the return of my customers and be able to react to that as quickly as possible.
 And this is a critical one: I want to do proactive, demand-sensing, which drives things like sales and operations planning.”

 That insight can have impacts across business.
-A good ERP strategy and implementation can improve business operations from better management of raw materials and outbound logistics to lower operating costs and faster revenue capture.
+A good ERP implementation and strategy can improve business operations from better management of raw materials and outbound logistics to lower operating costs and faster revenue capture.